nestorrente/true-json/README.md

 ## Contributing

-This is a library maintained by one person, so any bug report, suggestion, pull request, or any other kind of feedback will be really appreciated :slightly_smiling_face:
+This library is maintained by only one person, so any bug report, suggestion, pull request, or any other kind of feedback will be really appreciated :slightly_smiling_face:

 Please contribute using [GitHub Flow](https://guides.github.com/introduction/flow).
 Create a branch from the `develop`